Gender Inclusive Communication, Take a Global Perspective

 The book, Gendered Lives by Julia T. Wood, highlights the following facts.

-• Agta people in Philippines and Tini Aborigines in Australia see keen hunting ability as a feminine trait (Estioko-Griffin & Griffin, 1997)
+• Agta people in the Philippines and Tini Aborigines in Australia see keen hunting ability as a feminine trait (Estioko-Griffin & Griffin, 1997)

 • Tahitian men tend to be gentle, mild-tempered, and non-aggressive.
 It is entirely acceptable for them to cry, show fear, and express pain.
 (Coltrane, 1996)

-• Mbuti pygmies in central Africa, don’t discriminate strongly between sexes.
+• Mbuti pygmies in central Africa don’t discriminate strongly between sexes.
 Males and females gather roots, berries, and nuts, and both hunt.
 (Coltrane, 1996)

 You may also wish to read: